pyroll-project/pyroll-docs/docs/core/units/roll_pass/rolls.md

 :::

 The most important radius is the so-called working radius.
-This radius is defined is the corresponding radius for the [equivalent flat pass method](core/units/basic_rolling_theory.md).
+This radius is defined is the corresponding radius for the [equivalent flat pass method](/core/basic_rolling_theory.md).
-Further the nominal radius is defined as the outer radius at the barrel surface.
+Further, the nominal radius is defined as the outer radius at the barrel surface.

 ```{eval-rst}